-We are thrilled to launch our game-based learning platform with more than 500 curriculum-based education games for middle school earth and space science, life sciences, and physical science curricula.
+We are thrilled to launch our game-based learning platform with more than 700 curriculum-based games for middle school earth and space science, life sciences, and physical science curricula.
 The science games, created by over 300 games developers, are based on rigorous academic research conducted in partnership with Vanderbilt University.

 Teachers communicated directly with and provided recommendations to game developers from such well-known game studios as Schell Games, Filament Games, North South Studios, Second Avenue Learning, and Intellijoy.
 Legends of Learning will continue to engage with educators about their needs and insights in an effort to keep games fresh and exciting for students.